Frequency-Aware Transformer for Learned Image Compression: Additional Experimental Results

 \subsection{Comparison on Coding Complexity}

-We compare the coding complexity of the proposed FAT-LIC with existing state-of-the-art LIC models in Table~\ref{tab:coding-comp}.
+We compare the coding complexity of the proposed FTIC with existing state-of-the-art LIC models in Table~\ref{tab:coding-comp}.
 The coding complexity is measured by inference latency during encoding and decoding process.
-The experiments are conducted on a single NVIDIA GeForce RTX 4090 with 24\,GB memory.
+The experiments are conducted on a single NVIDIA GeForce RTX 4090 with 24\,GB memory. \citet{cheng2020learned} exhibits a high inference time due to the spatial auto-regressive entropy model.
 The experiments show that the proposed method could achieve the best BD-rate reduction with a tolerable coding complexity.